silentstranger5/blog/content/posts/the-c-programming-language.md

 If everything is okay, it should print `0`.

+You can also check the [GCC manual](https://gcc.gnu.org/onlinedocs/gcc-14.2.0/gcc/) for additional information.

 ### Windows notes

-For Windows, you can download Visual Studio [here](https://visualstudio.microsoft.com/downloads/).
+On Windows systems, the best choice for the compiler is probably `MSVC` which is a part of `Visual Studio`.
+You can download Visual Studio [here](https://visualstudio.microsoft.com/downloads/).
 You can use Visual Studio IDE if you like, but I prefer to use Visual Studio Build Tools.
 It is a standalone package that contains all tools for building.
-You can then use any text editor of your choice, be it `neovim` or `Visual Studio Code`.
+You can then use any text editor of your choice, be it `neovim`, `Visual Studio Code`, or something else.
 If your editor does not contain a debugger, you may use `WinDbg` - Windows Debugger.

 To be able to use the compiler, you have to start `developer powershell` or `developer command line`.
 This program performs the necessary configuration of the environment before starting the shell.
 You shouldn't use the MSVC compiler outside of it.